Elephantseed/whalephant/README.md

         Use NodeJS packages (>= 300000 available)

-        JSPM for universal multi-purpose Javascript package managing
+        JSPM for universal Javascript package managing

         ES6 & ES7 Syntactic Sugar ready out-of-the-box

         Bundling & Minifying (JSPM native)

-        NodeSASS for doing scss2css
+        NodeSASS for scss2css

         Added 7 to 1 for managing styles https://github.com/HugoGiraudel/sass-boilerplate

-        No Grunt/Gulp/Broccoli/Cake/Whatever... needed at the time of writing, let's see if we can build the whole seed without them (challenge accepted)
+        No Grunt/Gulp/Broccoli/Cake/Whatever... needed at the time of writing, let's see if we can build the whole seed without them.

 #### Getting Started